 A few hours into the ride, the train crossed into Puglia and veered inland to skirt the city of Bari, considered to be the gateway to Puglia.
 By the time I arrived in Lecce, thunderheads were threatening a deluge.
 I raced through the ancient stone streets, stopping every few blocks to check my GPS, hoping I would find my hostel before the storm let loose.
 Exhausted from 36 hours of continuous travel, I collapsed into bed without so much as a stroll around Lecce’s Piazza Saint Oronzo, heart of the city known as “Florence of the South.”

-The next morning, I had just enough time to take a quick stroll around the piazza before driving rain sent me scurrying back to the hostel to await the van that would transport me to a week long cooking holiday with Flavours Holidays.
+The next morning, I had just enough time to take a quick stroll around the piazza before driving rain sent me scurrying back to the hostel to await the van that would transport me to a week long holiday with Flavours Holidays, with a focus on preparing traditional Italian food.
 When my driver arrived, precisely on time but two blocks away from the traffic-restricted piazza, I dashed through the downpour and waded across rivers of storm water to meet it.
 Soggy from head to toe, I sank back into the seat for the ride to Casino Pisanelli, a restored 17th century hunting lodge in a rural area of the Salentine Peninsula.
 The last thing I cared about at that point was seeing more of Puglia.
 My only wish was for dry clothes and a soft bed.

 Fortunately, my first morning at Casino Pisanelli offered cerulean skies and brilliant sunshine.
 With a restorative breakfast and lunch under our belts, our little group piled back into the van to visit the village of Santa Maria di Leuca, located at the southernmost tip of the Salentine Peninsula.
 From the upper levels of town we followed a maze of wooden boardwalks around the harbor.
 The setting sun poured liquid gold over the marina while beams from the second tallest lighthouse in Italy swept over the cliffs and down into town.
 The Ionian and Adriatic Seas meet here, luring surfers who ride enormous foam-topped waves, dropping back into the water just shy of the rocky shoreline.
 Perched upon these same rocks are a string of old concrete cabanas, each with a hole in the floor, which allowed aristocratic families from bygone eras by to bathe in the sea without being seen by commoners.